cshort4403/DevCon-3/Simcade Prototype.md

 ### Metric Research and References
 Physics elements:

 Cannon - (A cannon mounted on a pirate ship fires a cannonball at 125 m/s horizontally, at a height of 17.5 m above the ocean surface.

-Fire

 Water – tutorial - https://www.youtube.com/watch?v=eL_zHQEju8s

 Metric force Units - measured in newtons (N), defined as the force needed to accelerate 1 kilogram of mass by 1 meter per second squared (1 N = 1 kg·m/s²).

+The Sloop was a favorable ship for pirates and smugglers alike.
+Her size could be as large as 100 tons.
+They ranged from 35' to 65' long (11-20m long) and had 3 decks - the surface deck, the hold, and the bilge.
+This relatively small vessel could carry around 75 (up to 150) pirates and 14 cannons on the surface deck.
+The cannon fires with 17300 newtons of force, which is the average fire force of a cannon.

 ### Play Test Feedback